ForkahEH/Jenkins-Docker-CICD-for-Node.js/README.md

    ![Screenshot 2023-09-29 164022](https://github.com/ForkahEH/Jenkins-Docker-CICD-for-Node.js/assets/127892742/498a6287-4106-4b3c-b335-5f83515fde3c)

-8. Select "New Item", enter the name of the project, select Freestyle and press OK
+8. Select "New Item", enter the name of the project, select Freestyle and press OK.

 9. Enter the configuration details